Disaster Recovery & Climate Change Adaptation Programs

 - Upper Murray Disaster Recovery and Climate Change Adaptation Program – this program was delivered in 2022, funded by the Border Trust through the Towong Community Bushfire Disaster Relief Fund Grant Program.

 Disaster Recovery and Climate Change Adaptation Program – North East Victoria

 Applications now open – extended close date 17 March

 Are you prepared to stand with your community in times of need?
-When disaster strikes and as our climate changes, we need people who can step up.
-You are invited to join some of the best climate modellers to understand the changes expected in the weather patterns of NE Victoria and what these changes might mean for your community, agricultural business and environment.
-Learn what other communities in the NE are doing to support disaster recovery and climate change adaptation.
+As our climate changes and natural disasters strike, we need community leadership.
+You are invited to join with others from the region to learn leadership fundamentals and practical knowledge in this space.
+Be empowered to step up during and after a natural disaster, and confidently take climate change adaptation actions from ideas through to outcomes.
+Learn what other communities in the North East are doing to support disaster recovery and climate change adaptation.
 Be part of a network that will lead change towards 2050.

-AVCL will lead the program, facilitating a range of sessions that will be delivered by subject matter experts and climate change adaption leaders.
-The program will be a total of 8 days, delivered over a seven month duration, commencing in June 2021 (see intended dates below.)
-The focus is to develop leadership skills and strengthen capacity to work with rural communities in leading change, particularly as it relates to disaster recovery and climate change.
+AVCL will lead the program, facilitating a range of sessions over a total of 8 days, delivered from late March through to August 2023.
+The focus is to develop skills and strengthen capacity to work with rural communities in leading change, particularly as it relates to disaster recovery and climate change.

 Key areas of learning will include:

-- Learn about climate change impacts on your community, agricultural business and environment.
+- Climate change impacts on your community, agricultural businesses, and environment.

 - Learn what other communities in the North East and border regions are doing to support disaster recovery and climate change adaptation.

 - Develop your leadership skills and consolidate your understanding of community leadership in action.